yongkangc/Data-Structures-Algos/README.md

 - Tries(Prefix Trees)

 ### Binary Search Tree

 Binary search trees are useful, because they allow you to find elements in O(log n) time, but unlike a sorted array, you can do insertions at an average of O(log n) time, as opposed to O(n) potentially.
 ![alt text](./assets/bst.png "bst")

 ### Heap

 ![alt text](./assets/heap.png "Heap")

 ### Priority Queue

 Priority queue is an abstract data type (an interface definition) that defines three operations: `is_empty, insert_with_priority, and pull_highest_priority_element`.
 The definition says what those functions are expected to do, but it doesn't say how it is to be implemented.

 A binary heap is one way to implement a priority queue.
 Its advantages are ease of implementation and that it is reasonably efficient.

 ### [Trie](./Datastructure%20and%20Algo%20in%20Golang/trie.go)

 - A trie is a kind of tree data structure that is used to store a dynamic set of strings.
 - A trie is a tree where each node represents a prefix (or partial key).
 - Booleans are used to indicate if a prefix is a complete key or not.

+**Advantages of using Trie:**

+- It can tell us if a string is a prefix of any valid words and a tree can do it in O(K) time where K is the length of the string.
+- Many problems involving list of words can be solved using a trie.
+In situations when we search through the tree on related prefixes repeatedly (e.g looking up M, then MA,MAN,MANY) we might pass a reference to the current node in the tree

   ![alt text](./assets/trie.PNG "Trie")

 Key Functions: